Network-Rail-Business-Systems/maximo-query/README.md

 ```
 $count = $response->getCount();
 ```

+If you call this method without having called the `withCount()` method on the query, a count of `0` will be returned.

 To retrieving the next or previous page of a paginated response can be done like so: